Air consists of nitrogen. Revolutionary change in air composition

 • Refrigerant in cryogenic installations;

 • Filler for gas discharge lamps.
-Has found wide application thanks to advertising.
-Most of the colored signs are made with neon.
-When an electric discharge is passed, the lamps give a bright colored glow.
+Found widespread use thanks to advertising.
+Most colored signs are made using neon.
+When an electric discharge is passed through, the lamps produce a bright colored glow.

-• Signal lights at beacons and airfields.
-Worked well in heavy fog.
+• Signal lights at lighthouses and airfields.
+They perform well in heavy fogs.

-• Air mixture element for people working with high pressure.
+• Air mixture element for people when working with high pressure.

 Helium

-Helium is a monatomic gas, colorless and odorless.
+Helium is a colorless and odorless monatomic gas.

 Application:

-• Like neon, when an electric discharge is passed through, it gives a bright light.
+• Like neon, when passed through an electrical discharge it produces a bright light.

 • In industry - to remove impurities from steel during smelting;

-• Partially in breathing mixes for deep dives.
+• Partially in breathing mixtures during deep dives.

 • Coolant in nuclear reactors.

-• The main children's joy is flying balloons.
+• The main joy of children is flying balloons.

 Methane

 Air is a mixture of gases, the seventh of which is methane.
-The gas is colorless and odorless.
-Explosive in high concentrations.
-Therefore, for indication, odorants are added to it.
+Gas is colorless and odorless.
+In high concentrations it is explosive.
+Therefore, odorants are added to it for indication.

-It is used most often as a fuel and raw material in organic synthesis.
+It is most often used as fuel and raw material in organic synthesis.

 Krypton

-Krypton is an inert monatomic gas, colorless and odorless.
+Krypton is an inert monatomic gas without color or odor.

 Application: